 I love my job, the people I work with, and the flexible schedule that lets me work from anywhere.
 I feel that my job as a producer helps my whole being and helps me work towards fulfillment of my larger professional goals.
 It’s an exciting adventure to discover the ways in which virtual learning both supports and mirrors traditional training experiences.

 There are a lot of correlations between face-to-face and virtual training.
-Both provide engaging learning experiences, and when implemented correctly, can make a difference in the way learners perform their daily jobs.
-I have found, though, that I need to be more prepared for a virtual session.
+Both provide opportunities for positive learning experiences, and when emotional, intellectual, and environmental best practices are introduced into virtual learning, it can make a difference in the way learners perform their daily jobs.
+I have found, though, that I need to be more prepared for a virtual session, especially in this new hybrid environment.
 I can’t just smile and run out of the room to grab something when working virtually.
 It’s especially important to be in a quiet space.
-I see it as the equivalent of putting everyone attending a training event in the conference room for a face-to-face session.
+I see it as the equivalent of putting everyone - no matter where they are attending the training event from, in the conference room for a face-to-face session.

-I’ve learned many tips, tricks, and virtual learning best practices during my tenure with InSync.
-Sharing my insight with my fellow producers, new team members, and InSync’s learners not only grows my skills, but improves the reputation of virtual learning events.
+I’ve learned many tips, tricks, and hybrid learning best practices during my tenure with InSync.
+Sharing my insight with my fellow producers, new team members, and InSync’s learners not only grows my skills, but also improves the reputation of virtual learning events.

 My job is equal parts challenging and rewarding, and I never thought I would find something that fits in so well with my professional goals, passion for the field, and my family life.